madewokherd/ALttPDoorRandomizer/README.md

   - Rocks and statues are unable to be made to have a different color
 - Since Fairies and Apples are new items that can appear in plain sight, they don't have a proper graphic for them yet.
 For now, they show up as Power Stars

+Here is a map that shows all the [Bonk Locations](https://media.discordapp.net/attachments/783989090017738753/1000880877548609607/unknown.png?width=1399&height=702).
+FYI, the 2-4 and 2-3-4 refer to the tree numbers that have the items.
+The 2 by Dark Fortune Teller indicate that there are 2 bonk items there.
+The stars with a green square are all Bonk Locations that are unlocked after you kill Aga 1.

+As far as map trackers, Bonk Locations are supported on `CodeTracker` when the Bonk Drops option is enabled.

 Future Note: This does NOT include the Good Bee (Cold Bee) Cave Statue...yet.
 In the future, this could be an additional item location.

 #### Items Added To Pool: